miku0129/ohanamimart/README.md

 ## Features 🌸

-- **Appeal to the eye:** Enhance visuals with react-image-gallery, react-slick and react-calendar.
-- **Responsive design:** That takes into account both mobile and PCs.
+- Responsive design.
-- **Achieved stability in status management:** Introducing Redux for status management.
+- Introduced Redux to improve the status management.
-- **Architected data driven application:** Embedded Google Analytics to provide research on user preferences.
-- **Increased development speed:** Enabled Github Actions in Firebase Hosting to gain CI/CD.
+- Enabled Github Actions in Firebase Hosting to gain CI/CD.
+- Embedded Google Analytics to provide research on user preferences.

 ## Demo 🍱